Typhoon Lagoon Water Park Guide

 With 61 acres of fun, twelve attractions and plenty of food vendors there is plenty to do for the whole family.

-Location: Downtown Disney resort area near Disney’s Old Key West Resort and Downtown Disney West Side on Buena Vista Drive.
+Location: Disney Springs resort area near Disney’s Old Key West Resort on Buena Vista Drive.

 Access: Vehicle parking lot with free parking is located off of Buena Vista Drive and is next to park entrance; buses operated from the Transportation and Ticket Center and most Walt Disney World resort hotels.
 For more about Parking see our Parking Information page.